 Where the student is unable to attend a meeting, an appropriately authorised representative may attend the meeting in the student's place, and has the same rights of audience as the student.
 The student is not entitled to have a legal representative (being a person who holds a degree or other formal qualifications in law and/or a person who has been admitted as a lawyer in any Australian jurisdiction) present during the meeting.

 The student may be accompanied to the meeting by a support person, who will hold rights of audience only as defined in Council Procedure 1 - Committees.
 A support person must not be another student involved in or associated with the allegations and must not be legally qualified.
 The support person’s role is confined to assisting a student during the meeting to understand the process undertaken and to help the student when the student puts their response to the misconduct committee.
-A support person may not advocate on behalf of the student or advance the views or positions of the student during the meeting.

 (d) Findings of misconduct and report